Yamini2001/LeetCode-Solutions/README.md

 ## Minimise Operations to Equalise Binary String
 Return the minimum number of operations required to make all characters in the string equal to '1'.
 If it is not possible, return -1.

+## Concatenation of Consecutive Binary Numbers
+Given an integer n, return the decimal value of the binary string formed by concatenating the binary representations of 1 to n in order, modulo 109 + 7.